 The best place to start looking for a great housekeeper is to ask your family and friends.
 Ask them if they know anyone, or have had anyone who was great.
 One of the great things about using a cleaning service is that they have multiple people who might work out well for your needs.
 A lot of services will allow you to try out different housekeepers until you find one that is perfect for you.

 Come up with real interview questions and make sure that you're thorough with the interview.

 Ask questions about what they enjoy about their work.
 Try to find out how they work with employers.
 Why did they choose housekeeping as a line of work?
 Check references, work history, and criminal history.
 A lot of services will do these things in advance, but be thorough and check out the results.

 So you interviewed and found the perfect candidate to keep your home clean.
 Now you're ready to hire them and live happily ever after?
 It's a good idea to start with a trial period of two-four weeks.
-This will give them time to get used to your expectation, and give you an opportunity to let them settle in to what your home is in need of.
-Any less time, and you might not get a fair assessment of what they are really capable of.
+This will give them time to get used to your expectations and give you an opportunity to let them settle into what your home is in need of.
+Any less time and you might not get a fair assessment of what they are really capable of.
 If you're not satisfied after several visits and clear expectations, then there's a good chance that this relationship isn't going to work.

 A trial period protects you and the housekeeper.

 To be fair, you'll need to have a clear idea of what exactly your housekeeper will and won't be doing in your home.
 Considering co-creating a list of what chores will be done with any specific instructions you might have.
 Negotiating these things before work begins will help.
 You might want to also negotiate a way to request and pay for extra chores above the regular cleaning routine.
 Be sure to set some boundaries about what won't be occurring in your home.
 If you don't want the housekeeper using your telephone, computer, stereo, or television, now is the time to stress any of these boundaries.